-As an editor who is not a superhuman, when it comes your manuscript, I strive not for perfection but for excellence.
+As an editor who is not a superhuman, when it comes to your manuscript, I move toward excellence, not perfection.

 Who do I work with?
 Other humans like you!
 Sorry, robots.

-Since 2017 I have judged, evaluated, edited, or proofread over 250 projects and manuscripts, and if you’re curious about the published titles and authors, jump over to view my list of edited titles published in nonfiction and fiction.
-Also, click here for a List of Completed Writing Projects.
-I also write marketing copy and develop books for clients.
+Since 2017 I have judged, evaluated, edited, or proofread over 250 projects and manuscripts, and if you’re curious about the published titles and authors, jump over to view my list of edited titles, published in the following portfolios:

 - Cathryn Swallia, writing as C.F.
 Gannett.
-Historical romance, ACFW’s First Impressions, 2018 (semi-finalist); Historical fiction, third place in West Coast Christian Writer’s First Page contest, 2019
+Historical fiction romance category, ACFW’s First Impressions, (2018, semi-finalist); Historical fiction, third place in West Coast Christian Writer’s First Page Contest, 2019

 - Brianna Tibbetts.
 Children’s.
 The Knight in Shining Armor (Realm Makers.
 2020, nominated)